Soil horizon: Master horizons and layers

 These are layers of organic material.
 Organic material is defined by having a certain minimum content of soil organic carbon.
 In the WRB, this is 20% (by weight).
 The H horizon is formed from organic residues that are not incorporated into the mineral soil.
 The residues may be partially altered by decomposition.
 Contrary to the O horizons, the H horizons are saturated with water for prolonged periods, or were once saturated but are now drained artificially.
-In many H horizons, the residues are predominantly mosses.
-Although these horizons form above the mineral soil surface, they may be buried by mineral soil and therefore be found at greater depth.
+In many H horizons, the residues are predominantly sphagnum mosses (peat mosses).
+Although these horizons form above the mineral soil surface, they may be buried by redeposited mineral soil and therefore be found at greater depth.
 H horizons may be overlain by O horizons that especially form after drainage.